Emotional Abuse, Physical Abuse, And Beyond: Types Of Domestic Violence

 Before we get into the types of help available for domestic abuse, it may be helpful to review what constitutes domestic abuse.
 Domestic abuse or violence refers to a pattern of abusive behaviors that are intended to gain influence, power, and control over someone the abuser is married to, living with, dating, or shares a child with.
 Intimate partner violence (IPV) is a term often used interchangeably with domestic violence.

 Most people think of physical violence or sexual violence when they think of domestic abuse.
 While this is certainly a type of domestic abuse, it's not the only type of abuse.
-It can be the easiest to recognize, however, because it generally leaves visible marks such as cuts, bruises, broken bones, or it may require medical care.
+It can be the easiest to recognize, however, because it generally leaves visible marks such as cuts, bruises, and broken bones, or it may require medical care.
 But there are other types of abuse that are also damaging to a person—even if the damage isn't outwardly visible.

 Emotional abuse, physical abuse, financial abuse, sexual abuse, technological abuse, and psychological abuse are all types of domestic partner violence.
 Someone in an abusive relationship may experience one, some, or all these types of abuse.

 Abuse often progresses gradually, making it difficult to recognize when it’s happening, especially if you’re being gaslit by the abusive partner.
-Victims of domestic violence (DV) may lose self-esteem, and erroneously believe that they deserve what’s happening to them, or that abuse is normal.
+Victims of domestic violence (DV) may lose self-esteem and erroneously believe that they deserve what’s happening to them or that abuse is normal.

 Abusive relationships can slowly (or quickly) erode your self-confidence, sense of self-worth, and power.
 Eventually, many people find themselves becoming dependent upon their abuser, which is often exacerbated by financial abuse (like job loss or lack of access to resources).
 Many survivors find that the longer they stay in an abusive relationship, the harder it is to leave.